• Skip to primary navigation

 Florida Insurance Licenses Are Considered “Perpetual”

-The reasoning behind the way credits are allocated this way is because, unlike most other States, Florida insurance licenses are considered “perpetual”.
+The reasoning behind the way credits are allocated this way is that, unlike most other States, Florida insurance licenses are considered “perpetual”.
 Most States would put your license in a “lapsed” or “inactive” status if you failed to complete your CE requirements and renew before your license expiration date.
-With Florida, there is no renewal requirement.
+In Florida, there is no renewal requirement.
 To remain active, agents only need to maintain at least one appointment.

 If CE requirements are not completed, then the agent’s appointments are canceled, but the license remains active.
 The license can only be canceled or expired if the agent fails to maintain at least one appointment for more than 48 months.
 You can read more about the Florida cancellation procedures in our article “What Happens if I Don’t Complete My CE Requirements by My CE Due Date”.